 This section of the trail guide was written sitting at a table in the observation room at the RGNC.
 It took much longer than it might have otherwise because of multiple delightful distractions: hummingbirds swarming at the feeder outside the window, ducks and geese patrolling the pond, turtles basking on partially-submerged logs outside the window, glimpses at the magnificent Sandia Mountains behind the pond, and amplified sounds from a microphone at pond-side including on that afternoon a vigorous and much-needed thunderstorm.
-It's a great
+It's a great place to spend a few minutes or a few hours.

 At 8.6 miles, the bike trail reaches a bridge over the Albuquerque Riverside Drain to the trail along the east side of the Drain, fine for walking or running or even a mountain bike.
-There are actually five parallel trails along this stretch: this one, the horse trail next to the Drain and below the berm, the graveled road along the bike path for Open Space patrol and maintenance vehicles, the bike trail itself, and at least one trail through the Bosque.
-This part of the Paseo del Bosque is the most heavily used part of what is probably the most heavily used bike trail in Albuquerque.
+There are actually five parallel trails along this stretch: this one, the horse trail next to the Drain and below the berm, the graveled road along the bike path for Open Space patrol and maintenance vehicles, the bike trail itself, and at the packed gravel trail through the Bosque.
+This part of the Paseo del Bosque is the most heavily used part of what is probably the most heavily used bike or multi-use trail in Albuquerque.

 The bike trail reaches the underpass under Montaño Road and the bridge across to the west side of the river.
 There is also a small bridge to the east across the Albuquerque Riverside Drain - both allow side-trips, as noted in the inset below.
-The trail afford great views east across the Riverside Drain to large homes, and beyond them to the Sandia Mountains, as well as views of the Bosque and the river to the west.
+The trail affords great views east across the Riverside Drain to large homes, and beyond them to the Sandia Mountains, as well as views of the Bosque and the river to the west.
 The predominant tree on both sides of the trail is the Rio Grande cottonwood, which makes its home along the river from about 80 miles north to 30 miles south of here (Española to Belen).